 Cetaphil has a wide variety of acne products marketed for all skin types, but the dry skin range, in particular, is very popular.
 Most Cetaphil acne products are water rather than alcohol-based and have only a few other ingredients.
 These are mostly skin-softening agents, like propylene glycol or cetyl alcohol.

-Cetaphil products contain potentially irritating fragrances⚠️ and foaming agents, but their acne-busting properties seem to outweigh this risk for most users with sensitive skin.
+Cetaphil products contain potentially irritating fragrances and foaming agents, but their acne-busting properties could outweigh this risk for most users with sensitive skin.

 Exposed Skin Care Facial Cleanser